aviaviavi/curl-runnings/README.md

 - name: test 1 # required
   url: http://your-endpoint.com # required
   requestMethod: GET # required
+  # specify the json payload we expect here, if any
   expectData: # optional
     # `tag` refers to the type of matcher we want to use
     # valid tags are `Exactly` | `Contains`